nwoeanhinnogaehr/tinyspec-cling/README.md

 You can also call `void set_num_channels(size_t in, size_t out);` to set the number of input and output channels to use.

+Finally, if you notice a lot of latency, you can force the synthesizer to discard buffered data and skip to the present moment by calling `void skip_to_now();`

 See the hacks directory for some other examples.
 Even more examples---which may require adaptation for this fork---are available as part of [tinyspec](https://github.com/nwoeanhinnogaehr/tinyspec).